 Join the Firstleaf Wine Club and get 6 bottles of wine delivered for ONLY $39.95!

 I subscribed this year to the First Leaf Wine Club and have been loving the wine I have received.
-I’m finding that the quality and price are cheaper than ALDI.
-It is a subscription box, but you can cancel after receiving your 1st box.
-So that works out to less than $7 per bottle.
-Great Value!
+It was $39.95 to start and then bottles were under $15 each in subsequent shipments.
+I’m finding that the quality and price are better than in stores.
+This is a subscription box, but you can customize your delivery.

 Want to learn more about wine?
 Take a look at this course at The Great Courses: The Everyday Guide to Wine.
 It covers the different types of wine, information on wine regions, what wines to drink with dessert, and so much more.